molab-itp/moExamples/README.md

 - fork this repo
 - create a branch with your example
 - submit a pull request to this repo

-## How is data synchronized in real time in the examples?
-Data, such as shared photos, vote counts, and drawing points, is synchronized through [Firebase](https://www.youtube.com/watch?v=p9pgI3Mg-So&list=PLl-K7zZEsYLnfwBe4WgEw9ao0J0N1LYDR&index=8), which serves as a backend/server and has built-in sockets.

-The functions that include Firebase setup are in [p5moLibrary](https://github.com/molab-itp/p5moLibrary).

 ## Notes